Study in Morocco

-Morocco’s geographical position on the north shore of Africa means it’s near Spain, as well as in reach of the Middle East; this has had an influence on the country’s history and culture.
-From medieval medinas to the Atlas Mountains, Morocco has many sights to discover when studying abroad in the country.
+Morocco’s geographical position on the north shore of Africa means it’s close to both Spain and the Middle East, having a profound effect on the country's history and culture.
+From medieval medinas to the Atlas Mountains, Morocco has many intoxicating sights to discover for international students.

-Although not an official language of the country, French is prevalent in Moroccan media and business, and taught in schools.
+Although not the official language of the country, French is widely used in Moroccan media and business, and taught in schools.

 Moroccans are predominantly religious, and may be more conservative in terms of dress and etiquette than many western countries.
 The country’s healthy tourism industry means it is a tolerant and hospitable place, perfect for international students to experience a new culture.

 What are the best programs in Morocco?

 Moroccan institutions have a large selection of subjects for international students to study, including some universities that have adopted an american liberal arts degree framework.
 Business schools, medical universities and engineering universities are increasingly popular and continue to grow.

 University & program searchFind the right program for you and your career aspirations